ComPWA/pycompwa/doc/source/contribute/git.rst

     git add -A  # if you want to stage all, including removed files

-  Now commit the changes with either of the following commands and enter a meaningful commit message (see :ref:`contribute:Commit conventions`):
+  Now commit the changes with either of the following commands and enter a meaningful commit message (see :ref:`contribute/git:Commit conventions`):

   .. code-block:: shell